-"Oh, no," she says and she pushes at my shoulders.
-My stab of disappointment is real, but she rolls me on to my back and crawls on top of me.
-Astride me, she sits up and sweeps the T-shirt over and off her body, and throws it to the floor.
+"Oh, no." She pushes at my shoulders and my stab of disappointment is real, but she rolls me onto my back and straddles my hips.
+Sitting up, she sweeps her T-shirt off in one swift move, and throws it to the floor.
 "I was thinking about giving you a wake-up call."

 "Oh?"
-My dick and I rejoice.
+My cock and I rejoice.

-Before I can steel myself against her touch, she places a soft kiss on my chest, her hair tumbling around us both, creating a chestnut haven.
+Before I can steel myself against her touch, she leans down and places a soft kiss on my chest, her hair tumbling around us both, creating a chestnut haven.
 Bright blue eyes peek at me.